-Are you an adventure seeking parent?
-Do you love to explore the outdoors and want your kids to do the same?
+Are you an adventure seeking parent and want to go hiking with your kids?
+Feeling a little nervous about taking them into the backcountry?
 Kids are naturally very curious creatures.
 They love the outdoors and are very imaginative.
 They also love to spend time with their mommy and daddy.
-Here are my top ten tips for happy hiking with kids.

 Tip #1: Be prepared and plan ahead

 There are tons of tools out there that will help you get real time information on the level of difficulty of the hiking trail, weather conditions and other pointers.
 The All Trails app has been very helpful for me.

 Tip #2: Have a goal in mind.